 Coffee cherries are harvested, usually by hand, according to the season.
 This is why you will find coffees from different parts of the world at different times of the year.
 Different regions have unique flavour characteristics that are best experienced when fresh.
 We change coffees regularly to have the freshest beans from around the world.

-Our roaster, Union Hand Roasted, work using a direct trade model.
+We buy coffee using a direct trade model.
 This emphasises strong, long term relationships that improve the livelihood of farmers and the quality of coffee for us.

 In this model, roasters pay farmers the price their coffee deserves, not an arbitrary price set by ethical institutes or commodity exchanges.
 We believe this is the fairest way to support coffee producers.